-applies to everyone within the jurisdiction of the contracting parties,79 the ESC excludes irregular immigrants from its personal scope.80 However, the European Committee on Social Rights has stated that denying medical assistance to irregular immigrants is contrary to the Charter, as health care is a prerequisite for human dignity, which is a fundamental value in European human rights law.81
+stated that denving medical assistance to irregular immigrants is contrary to the Charter, as health care is a prerequisite for human dignity, which is a fundamental value in European human rights law.

-Regarding the ECHR, many of its provisions have already been used to protect the human rights of undocumented immigrants; mostly, article 3 on the prohibition of torture or inhuman and degrading treatment and article 8 on the right to family and private life.
-Article 3 has been used in regards to conditions of detention, non-refoulement or for the protection of basic social and economic rights, while article 8 has been mainly used to limit expulsion or refusal of entrance.
+Regarding the ECHR, many of its provisions have already been used to protect the human rights of undocumented immigrants; mostly, Article 3 on the prohibition of torture or inhuman and degrading treatment and Article 8 on the right to family and private life.
+Article 3 has been used in regards to conditions of detention, non-refoulement or for the protection of basic social and economic rights, while Article 8 has been mainly used to limit expulsion or refusal of entrance.
 Other articles are also relevant for irregular migrants, and may be violated by the criminalisation of irregular stay and entry and other related offences.
-This is the case of articles 4, on slavery and forced labour, article 5, on right to liberty and security, article 6 and protocol 7, on right to a fair trial and other procedural rights, article 14 and protocol 12, on non-discrimination, article 1 and 2 of protocol 1, on protection of property and right to education, or article 4 of protocol 4, on collective expulsions.
+This is the case of Article 4, on slavery and forced labour, Article 5, on right to liberty and security, Article 6 and Protocol 7, on right to a fair trial and other procedural rights, Article 14 and Protocol 12, on nondiscrimination, Articles 1 and 2 of Protocol 1, on protection of property and right to education, or Article 4 of Protocol 4, on collective expulsions.